SAINT PETER IN CHAIN - SAN PIETRO IN VINCOLI

 priests restored the original Egyptian religion, they persecuted

 the followers of Akhenaton.
-Moses (or Mosis, according to Freud)
+Moses

 then sought protection among the Jews, originally an Egyptian tribe.

-The Jews were thus converted to the new religion, and later developed
+According to Freud, the Jews were thus converted to the new religion, and later developed

 their present one.